WVam/toolscript-docs/InstructionDocStructure.md

-**Each regular instruction is documented according to the following template:**
+**Each Regular Instruction is documented according to the following template:**

 [Back to overview](index.md)